apache/cloudstack-docs-admin/source/accounts.rst

-To explicitly dedicate an existing zone, pod, cluster, or host: log in as the root admin, find the resource in the UI, and click the Dedicate button. |dedicate-resource-button.png: button to dedicate a zone, pod, cluster, or host|
+To explicitly dedicate an existing zone, pod, cluster, or host: log in as the root admin, find the resource in the UI, and click the Dedicate button. |button to dedicate a zone, pod,cluster, or host|

 For implicit dedication: The administrator creates a compute service offering and in the Deployment Planner field, chooses